-Post-Lesson Questions can be accessed from both the Settings and Analysis screens.
+Post-Lesson Questions can be accessed from both the Settings screen and from the Analysis screen.

 - Tell me about today's lesson.
 Probe: What went well?
 What needed to be improved?
 If you taught this lesson over again, what would you change?
 Why? - What do you think students learned from today's lesson? - What evidence do you have of this learning? - What evidence did you observe that learners of all ability levels were engaged in this lesson? - Based on what happened in today's class, are you planning on making any changes to the next lesson?
 If so, what are those changes? - What is the next step for this class in this unit?